6 Reasons Slow & Steady is the Best Way to Lose WeightArticle posted in: Diet & Nutrition

 Unhealthy weight loss generally requires you to seriously restrict calories.
 And when you restrict calories to an unhealthy extent, you’re probably going to miss out on many important nutrients.

-In one pilot study published in Nutrition Journal in 2012, 104 obese people who went on a very low-calorie diet were deficient in a number of vital micronutrients, including vitamins A, E, C, D, folate, iron and calcium, even though their diet was supplemented with vitamins and minerals.
+In one pilot study, published in Nutrition Journal, 104 obese people who went on a very low-calorie diet plan were deficient in a number of vital micronutrients, including vitamins A, E, C, D, folate, iron and calcium, even though their diet plan was supplemented with vitamins and minerals.

 If you’re obese (your body mass index is over 30), it’s very likely that you already have some nutrient deficiencies—possibly the result of poor diet and some metabolic problems involving insulin and appetite hormones.
 That makes an unhealthy weight loss diet even more detrimental to your health.

 4. You’re at lower risk of painful gallstones.